 The days of the specialists are almost over, or at least in the eyes of the clients.
 If you are like most graphic designers, you might have come across situations or heard of situations, where the client wants a logo, website, SEO and then Artificial Intelligence!
 Maybe not Artificial Intelligence…

 And if you find yourself unable to spend the time to learn programming and be a pro, do not worry, WordPress Community is here!
-The best thing about WordPress is not that more than 25.5% of all websites use it, neither is it the fact that WordPress is the fastest growing Content Management System ever.
+Interesting fact about WordPress is that it is the astest growing Content Management System ever.
+More than 28% of all websites are built with WordPress.
 What truly makes WordPress great is the fact that the WordPress community is a really warm, helpful and entrepreneurial bunch of people.
 The sheer number and quality of people making quality plugins and themes for WordPress and helping out in the forums/groups makes it worth to bet on WordPress.

 In this post, I wanted to focus on tools that help graphic designers make the jump to building really good and advanced websites with very minimal to nil programming knowledge.
 This post does not include information on getting started with WordPress (comment below if you want more information on getting started, and I would be happy to help out), but assuming you have some idea, talks about what you can do with some popular and useful WordPress plugins.